mzazon/awesome-cloud-projects/azure/production-mlops-pipelines-kubernetes/production-mlops-pipelines-kubernetes.md

 The integration of Azure Kubernetes Service with Azure Machine Learning creates a powerful MLOps platform that addresses the complete machine learning lifecycle.
 This architecture follows the principles outlined in the [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/service-guides/azure-machine-learning) by implementing reliability through container orchestration, security through managed identities and network isolation, cost optimization through autoscaling, and operational excellence through comprehensive monitoring.
 The platform enables data science teams to focus on model development while the infrastructure automatically handles deployment complexities.

 Container orchestration through AKS provides critical benefits for ML workloads including automatic scaling based on inference demand, rolling updates for zero-downtime model deployments, and resource isolation between different models.
-As documented in [Azure AKS MLOps best practices](https://learn.microsoft.com/en-us/azure/aks/best-practices-ml-ops), containerization ensures model portability and simplified versioning while reducing storage costs.
+As documented in [Azure AKS best practices](https://learn.microsoft.com/en-us/azure/aks/best-practices), containerization ensures model portability and simplified versioning while reducing infrastructure costs.
 The separation of concerns between IT operations and data science teams enables each group to leverage their expertise effectively without creating bottlenecks.

 The Azure DevOps integration transforms model deployment from a manual, error-prone process into an automated, repeatable workflow.
 This CI/CD approach implements the [MLOps maturity model](https://learn.microsoft.com/en-us/azure/machine-learning/concept-model-management-and-deployment) level 2, where the entire ML lifecycle is automated including data validation, model training, testing, and deployment.
 The pipeline ensures that every model version is traceable, reproducible, and deployed consistently across environments, significantly reducing the time from model development to production deployment.

 From a cost optimization perspective, the architecture leverages several Azure features to minimize expenses while maintaining performance.
 The AKS cluster autoscaler adjusts node count based on actual workload, preventing over-provisioning during low-demand periods.
 Custom instance types ensure models receive appropriate resources without waste, while Azure Monitor provides insights for right-sizing deployments.
-According to [Azure Machine Learning architecture guidance](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-create-attach-kubernetes), this approach can reduce infrastructure costs by 40-60% compared to static provisioning while improving model serving performance.
+According to [Azure Machine Learning pricing documentation](https://azure.microsoft.com/en-us/pricing/details/machine-learning/), this approach can reduce infrastructure costs by 40-60% compared to static provisioning while improving model serving performance.

 > **Tip**: Enable Azure Policy for AKS to enforce security and compliance standards automatically.
 Policies can prevent deployment of non-compliant containers, enforce resource limits, and ensure all models use approved base images from your Azure Container Registry.